What is Speech-Language Pathology? Complete Guide & Benefits

 Inquire today and talk to an admissions expert as your prepare your materials for our 2025-2026 application cycle (open this upcoming fall) and start your journey toward a rewarding career in speech therapy.

-Speech-Language Pathologists, often simply called speech therapists or speech pathologists (the terms are interchangeable), use a variety of techniques to help transform the lives of those in their communities via thoughtful outpatient care.
+Speech-Language Pathologists, often called speech therapists or speech-language therapists, use a variety of techniques to help transform the lives of those in their communities via thoughtful care in schools, hospitals, and private clinics.

 Speech pathologists are essential in helping people, especially children and those with disabilities, discover ways they can overcome barriers to verbal communication and lead fulfilled lives.